Smale endomorphisms over graph-directed Markov systems: Introduction

 \section{Introduction}

 In this paper we extend our study from \cite{MU-ETDS} and now define and investigate Smale skew product endomorphisms over graph--directed Markov systems with countable alphabets.
-In this case the limit set of the system may be non-compact and, due to the fact that the alphabet is countable, the situation is different than in the finite case. \ First, in Section \ref{background} we recall several notions and results about Smale skew product endomorphisms from \cite{MU-ETDS}, necessary in the current paper.
+In this case the limit set of the system may be non-compact and, due to the fact that the alphabet is countable, the situation is different than in the finite case. \

+First, in Section \ref{background} we recall several notions and results about Smale skew product endomorphisms from \cite{MU-ETDS}, necessary in the current paper.

 Then, in Section \ref{S-EMR} we extend the notion of Smale endomorphism to graph-directed Markov systems and prove the exact dimensionality of the conditional measures in fibers for equilibrium states of summable H\"older continuous potentials.
 Afterwards we show that this implies the global exact dimensionality of the equilibrium measure itself on the skew product.
-These results are contained in Theorem \ref{Attracting Smale 2} and its Corollaries.
+These results are contained in Theorem \ref{Attracting Smale 2} and its Corollaries (compare also with \cite{M-stable}).

 In Subsection \ref{S-parabolicgdms} we apply our results to study skew products with conformal parabolic graph-directed Markov systems in the base.
-This applies to many classes of examples, such as in Subsection \ref{backwrd} to backward continued fractions.
+This applies to many classes of examples, such as in Subsection \ref{backwrd} to backward continued fractions (see for eg \cite{AF}).

-Next, an important application of our results is given in Section \ref{Natural Extensions of GDMS} to natural extensions of graph-directed Markov systems.
+Next, an important application of our results is given in Section \ref{Natural Extensions of GDMS} to natural extensions of graph-directed Markov systems, and of iterated function systems.
 These natural extensions are shown to be Smale skew products in fact.
 We prove the exact dimensionality of conditional measures in their fibers, and then the exact dimensionality of the global equilibrium state.

-Applications of this are given in Section \ref{S-GLS} for generalized L\"uroth systems and their inverse limits.
-And then in Section \ref{beta-t} to inverse limits of $\beta$-maps for arbitrary $\beta>1$.
-In Theorem \ref{beta-global} we give a general formula for the pointwise (and Hausdorff) dimension of equilibrium measures with respect to induced maps on natural extensions of $\beta$-maps, for arbitrary numbers $\beta>1$.
+Applications of our results are given next in Section \ref{S-GLS} for generalized L\"uroth systems and their inverse limits.

+Then in Section \ref{beta-t} we apply our results to equilibrium measures for inverse limits of $\beta$-maps for arbitrary $\beta>1$.
+The natural extensions of $\beta$-maps have complicated structures if $\beta>1$ is arbitrary (see \cite{DKS}).
+We give a general formula for the pointwise (and Hausdorff) dimension of equilibrium measures with respect to induced maps for natural extensions of $\beta$-maps, first for the case of golden mean $\beta = \frac{1+\sqrt 5}{2}$ in Theorem \ref{sqrt} (and similarly for pseudo-golden mean numbers), and then for the more difficult case of arbitrary numbers $\beta>1$ in Theorem \ref{beta-global}.